JerryXu0907/DiffuseLoco/README.md

 pip install -r requirements.txt
 ```

-Then, install IsaacGym for simulation environment:
+Install IsaacGym for simulation environment:

 > Note: in the public repo, this should come from NVIDIA's official source.
 We provide a zip file for easier review purpose only.